craigwiggins/craigwiggins.github.io/_posts/2015-04-12-what-i-did-last-week.md

 * [xAPI Design Cohort - week 10](https://groups.google.com/a/adlnet.gov/forum/#!forum/xapi-design)!
  * [Team xAPI Gnome](https://twitter.com/xapignome) kicked major butt on their mid-season presentation; looking forward to their July presentation at the xAPI Bootcamp in Alexandria, VA.
 (So, what are *you* doing this Bastille Day?)
  * [xAPI Lab release 0.8](https://github.com/adlnet/xapi-lab) is out.
 Thanks to [Tyler Mulligan](https://twitter.com/TylerADL) for continuing to produce ready-to-ratchet tools for the community.
-* Started (along with Jason Haag and others) the xAPI Vocabulary Working Group.
-The aim is to take twomonths and see if we can sort out the issues of linked data and verb registration.
+* Started (along with [Jason Haag](https://twitter.com/mobilejson) and others) the xAPI Vocabulary Working Group.
+The aim is to take two months and see if we can sort out the issues of linked data and verb registration.
 No sweat.
  * if you are into xAPI but haven't read Jason's [*Controlled Vocabulary Considerations for the Experience API*](https://docs.google.com/a/adlnet.gov/document/d/1zBPKryuF1tXHTI-AYjXd0ctdWoq4o4P-Uq9SAhJfus0/edit?pli=1#), give it a go.

 ###book learnin'
 * I haven't been taking the bus to work as much this week, so not much more progress on [David Mitchell](http://en.wikipedia.org/wiki/David_Mitchell_%28author%29)'s [*The Thousand Autumns of Jacob de Zoet*](http://en.wikipedia.org/wiki/The_Thousand_Autumns_of_Jacob_de_Zoet).
 However, I will say that there is a *lot* of detail here.
 I can only imagine how taxing some of the passages must have been to write.
 * Figured out my new [whip list](http://craigwiggins.github.io/the-whip/) challenge: knot tying.
 Yes.
-* Found this gem (below) via [/r/instructionaldesign](http://www.reddit.com/r/instructionaldesign).
+* Found [this gem](http://www.youtube.com/watch?v=lH83NyjoXbU) (below) via [/r/instructionaldesign](http://www.reddit.com/r/instructionaldesign).
+Brenda Brathwaite.
+Middle Passage.
 Get into it.
 [![Gaming for understanding - Brenda Brathwaite](http://img.youtube.com/vi/lH83NyjoXbU/0.jpg)](http://www.youtube.com/watch?v=lH83NyjoXbU)
 * As you some of you may know, I've been kicking around an idea for a geolocation game with an afrofuturist bent.
 I think that the more I think about it, the more that my brain angles toward the subject matter.
 Observe last week's [Pocket](http://www.getpocket.com) reading list:
  * [*A game that speaks of Africa*](http://www.polygon.com/2015/3/30/8297515/africa-draft) ([Polygon](http://www.polygon.com/2015/3/30/8297515/africa-draft))